kasundsilva/ec2-exercise/README.md

 The parameters needed are set in the "input/stacks.json" file.

-# Risks involved in this set up
+# Risks involved with this set up

 It does not include a WAF firewall such as AWS WAF to protect the page against attacks such as SQL injection.